jinjilynn/dva-react-hook/README.md

 ### `useModel`
 You can use useModel hook to inject a model state into a component.
+##### ps: Usually when a context value is changed, all components that useContext will re-render, but this framework is unusual, so only if the corresponding state introduced by it changes, the component will be re-rendered.

-The only argument to the useModel() Hook is state path.
+The necessary parameter to the useModel() Hook is a state path of string type.
 It returns a pair of values: an object and a function that updates the model state.

 1. The object returned has a getter named value, value returns the current model state defined by the path.